DudeGeorgeTG/Tiktok-Bruter/README.md

 # Tiktok-Bruter
-Tiktok Bruter With Tiktok Solver + Signer For Sell @DudeGeorgei
+Tiktok Bruter With Tiktok Solver + Signer For Sell @DudeGeorges